Yuqin1990/ml-notes/improving-deep-neural-networks/day1.md

 Training a NN can reduce both variance and bias, without worrying about increasing the other, the main cost of training a neural network that's too big is that computational time

 ### 1.4 Regularizing your neural network

+##### Solution to reduce high variance
+1. Adding regularization will help to prevent overfitting, or to reduce the errors in network
+2. Get more training data

+##### How regularization works
+- Logistic regression:
+ - Try to minimize the cost function J, some of the training examples of the losses of the individual predictions in the different examples, w and b are parameters
+ - w is an x-dimensional parameter vector, and b is a real number

+L2 Regularization